-STRUCTURE OF THE SID VALLEY NEIGHBOURHOOD PLAN

-Informed by the first Household Survey, there are seven key themes; Built Environment, Natural Environment, Housing, Transport (Access and Connectivity), Economic Resilience, Community and Culture and Eastern Town/Port Royal.
+STRUCTURE OF THE SID VALLEY NEIGHBOURHOOD PLAN Informed by the first Household Survey, there are seven key themes; Built Environment, Natural Environment, Housing, Transport (Access and Connectivity), Economic Resilience, Community and Culture and Eastern Town/Port Royal.
 Each themed section provides objectives, policies and justification.
 Community Actions add additional goals essential to the delivery of the Neighbourhood Plan, but which cannot be a development plan policy.
 These provide a framework for collaborative action and implementation for Sidmouth Town Council, other statutory agencies and the community.
 With the nine Character Areas as defined in the Place Analysis, the characteristics of each area are well understood and evidenced.
 Seven interconnected themes divide the plan into policy sections.
 Each chapter introduces the theme, its aims and how policies are supported by evidence from the community consultations, the Place Analysis, the National Planning Policy Framework (NPPF) and the East Devon Local Plan (EDLP).
 Throughout our consultations, residents expressed views on a range of topics from which we derived Community Actions for each of our policy theme areas.
-The Steering Group hope that in association with Sidmouth Town Council, community and special interest groups will come forward to take ownership of these actions for implementation.
-Community Actions are listed below each set of policies.
+The Steering Group have established a process, in association with Sidmouth Town Council, for community and special interest groups to come forward to take ownership of these actions for implementation.
+Community Actions are listed in a separate linked document to avoid any confusion with Plan policies.
+Sid Valley Neighbourhood Plan: The Key Themes

-SID VALLEY NEIGHBOURHOOD PLAN POLICIES

-Policy 1 supports the requirements of the EDDC Local Plan Strategy 26 (Development of Sidmouth) by providing the guiding principles that will ensure the Sid Valley's contribution in providing new homes, jobs, town centre functions, social and community facilities, infrastructure, the environment and allocated sites.
+SID VALLEY NEIGHBOURHOOD PLAN POLICIES Policy 1 supports the requirements of the EDDC Local Plan Strategy 26 (Development of Sidmouth) by providing the guiding principles that will ensure the Sid Valley's contribution in providing new homes, jobs, town centre functions, social and community facilities, infrastructure, the environment and allocated sites.
 The SVNP brings environmental concerns to the forefront, to ensure that our quality environment is protected and maintained to meet community and visitor expectations.

-POLICY 1 SID VALLEY DEVELOPMENT PRINCIPLES

-Planning applications which accord with the policies in the SVNP will be supported, unless material considerations dictate otherwise.
+POLICY 1 SID VALLEY DEVELOPMENT PRINCIPLES Planning applications which accord with the policies in the SVNP will be supported, unless material considerations dictate otherwise.
 Development proposals should seek to avoid adverse impact on the environmental quality of the parish and where possible provide increased protection and enhancement.
-Any potential impact of the settings of the Built-Up Area (BUA) in the East Devon AONB and the Jurassic Coastline should be specifically addressed by proposals where relevant.
-All development will be expected to protect or enhance the environmental quality of the Sid Valley and the setting of the Built-Up Area (BUA) in the East Devon AONB and the Jurassic Coastline (see maps next page).
+Any potential impact of the settings of the Built-Up Area Boundary (BUAB) in the East Devon AONB and the Jurassic Coastline should be specifically addressed by proposals where relevant.
+All development will be expected to protect or enhance the environmental quality of the Sid Valley and the setting of the Built-Up Area Boundary (BUAB) in the East Devon AONB and the Jurassic Coastline (see maps next page).
 Sidmouth Town Council will take a positive approach to its consideration of development in its role as a consultee to ensure that it will balance housing, employment, retail, community, access and leisure development to ensure that the Sid Valley remains an attractive and vibrant place for those that visit or live here.
 The Town Council and the Local Planning Authority will seek to work with applicants and other stakeholders to encourage the formulation of development proposals that can be approved.

-MAPS TAKEN FROM THE LAST EAST DEVON LOCAL PLAN
+MAPS TAKEN FROM THE ADOPTED EAST DEVON LOCAL PLAN